ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/deep-dive/conversion/helpers/upcast.md

 modified_at: 2022-03-02
 ---

-# Upcast helpers &mdash; view to model conversion
+# Upcast helpers &ndash; view to model conversion

 This article lists all editor helpers available in the {@link framework/deep-dive/conversion/upcast upcast conversion}.